codio-templates/processing-demo/.guides/content/Mutability-Lab-3-a721.md

 }
 ```

 The ball moves, but it leaves a "trail" of where it has been.
 This happens because Processing is drawing each updated ball on the same background.
-Instead, we want to draw the ball, update its position, and then erase the background.
+Instead, we want to color the background (erase the trail), draw the ball, and then update its position.
 These three steps should happen each time the `draw` method runs.
 Add the `background` method **before** you draw the ball.
 Pass `background` an RGB value for the color of the window.

 ```java
 void draw() {